reignstudios/WBOX/README.md

 You can use this with any Windows flavor like Tiny10 or Tiny11 as well.<br>
 Bypass explorer and even Win11 Xbox mode bloat if you only care about Steam for example.<br>

-Steam, Playnite, GOG, Itch.io, Epic, Ubisoft, EA & Battlenet should work.
+Steam, Playnite, GOG, Itch.io, Epic, Ubisoft, EA, Battlenet & Polymega should work.

 ## How to use
 * Download and Install